Numerical Experiments with Parameter Setting of Trotterized Quantum Phase Estimation for Quantum Hamiltonian Ground State Computation: Methods

 \emph{The initial state of QPE} is the fifth and final algorithmic consideration; the initial state for the unitary evolution must have a non-zero overlap with an eigenstate of the unitary operator we are simulating in order for the algorithm to work.
 In this study, we evaluate several different initial state choices of QPE, including both product states and short-depth entangled states.
 We consider the following states as potential initial states; 1) the all zero state, 2) an $n$-qubit graph clique state, 3) an $n$-qubit GHZ state, 4) a $n$-qubit random SU(4) Quantum Volume circuit~\cite{Cross_2019, aaronson2016complexitytheoreticfoundationsquantumsupremacy} with random parameters, 5) randomly parameterized (with continuous parameters) U3 single qubit gates on each qubit, and 6) staggered X gates.
 The initial state overlap quantity, taking into account eigenvalue degeneracy, is defined as

 where $\psi_1$ is the initial state, and $v_0$ is the set of eigenvectors that have the same minimum eigenvalue $E_0$ each $\psi_2$ is an eigenstate corresponding to a ground state $\ket{\psi_2}$.
-Degenerate eigenvalues are determined using a numerical precision threshold of $1 \times 10^{-12}$.
+Degenerate eigenvalues are determined using a numerical precision threshold of $1 \times 10^{-12}$, and the set $v_0$ is comprised of orthonormal eigenvectors.

 \paragraph*{QPE implementation and numerical details} In summary, the inputs we supply to (Trotterized) QPE for ground-state computation are the target Hamiltonian $\mathcal{H}$, the initial state $\mathcal{A}$, Trotter order $k$, Trotter steps $r$, and evolution time $t$.
 The numerical experiments that we perform are to probe the performance of QPE when these four key QPE parameters are tuned, given a fixed Hamiltonian and fixed bit phase readout register size.
 One final consideration is that this computation is inherently probabilistic, and in particular we must sample a distribution of measured bitstrings, which are estimates of the optimal phase.
 For this study, we use a fixed sample count of $10{,}000$ measurements for each QPE parameter combination.
 One of the central questions that we examine is how to run QPE in the context of it being a sampling algorithm; decoding an ensemble of measured bitstring energies and then taking the minimum energy does not guarantee that is a true ground-state of the quantum Hamiltonian of interest, due to a variety of factors within QPE including primarily digitization error.
 To this end, we will primarily measure the optimal ground state energy bitstring probability.